Table of Contents

 Bath Salts Drug vs Other Drugs

-Bath salts can be just as dangerous as other Schedule 1 drugs.
+Bath salts drug can be just as dangerous as other Schedule 1 drugs.
 In fact, they can cause brain damage upon the very first use.
 However, they are also quite different from some of the other common illegal drugs with which you may already be familiar.

-Bath salts are primarily ingested through snorting, and bath salts snorting can be dangerous because of how quickly the drug enters the bloodstream.
+Bath salts drug is primarily ingested through snorting, and bath salts snorting can be dangerous because of how quickly the drug enters the bloodstream.
 Because the user is likely unaware of the exact makeup of the bath salts he or she is using, the effects can be quite strong and can come on suddenly.
 The hallucinogenic aspect can also lead to intense visions and dangerous situations.

 When it comes to comparing bath salts and meth, the two are similar in the fact that they are both stimulants.
 However, one of the main differences between bath salts vs meth is the fact that bath salts are much more hallucinogenic.